Contents

 Branching/MergingBuilt-inBuilt-inLinear onlyLinear only

-Choose Alembic if you are already using SQLAlchemy.
-Choose Django Migrations if you are in a Django project - they are built in and tightly integrated with the Django ORM.
-Flyway is a strong option for JVM-based projects or teams that prefer writing raw SQL migrations. golang-migrate fills the same role for Go applications.
+Pick Alembic if you already use SQLAlchemy.
+Pick Django Migrations if you are in a Django project.
+They are built in and tightly wired to the Django ORM.
+Flyway is a strong option for JVM projects or teams that prefer raw SQL migrations. golang-migrate fills the same role for Go apps.

 Integrating Alembic into CI/CD Pipelines

-Running migrations as part of your deployment pipeline is the standard approach.
+Running migrations as part of your deploy pipeline is the standard play.
 A typical flow looks like this:

-1. CI validates migrations by running alembic upgrade head && alembic downgrade base && alembic upgrade head against a disposable test database, and checking that alembic heads returns exactly one head.
+1. CI checks migrations by running alembic upgrade head && alembic downgrade base && alembic upgrade head against a throwaway test database, and confirms that alembic heads returns exactly one head.

-2. Before deploying new application code, run alembic upgrade head against the production database.
-This ensures the schema is ready before new code tries to use it.
+2. Before you deploy new app code, run alembic upgrade head against the production database.
+That makes sure the schema is ready before new code tries to use it.

-3. After deployment, run alembic current to confirm the database is at the expected revision.
+3. After the deploy, run alembic current to confirm the database is at the expected revision.

-For containerized deployments, a common pattern is an init container or a pre-start script that runs alembic upgrade head before the main application starts:
+For container deploys, a common pattern is an init container or a pre-start script that runs alembic upgrade head before the main app starts:

 # Dockerfile entrypoint script